 I love working the Q&A sites.
-Reading the interplay and getting involved is actually one of my favorite marketing tactics, and not just because it has proved to be extremely effective way to drive incredibly targeted traffic to my sites.
+Reading the interplay and getting involved is actually one of my favorite marketing tactics, and not just because it has proved to be an extremely effective way to drive incredibly targeted traffic to my sites.

-By responding to questions on Quora or LinkedIn Answers, you will not only provide value to thousands of strangers by offering them solutions, you will steadily establish yourself as a trusted expert in your industry.
+By responding to questions on Quora or LinkedIn Answers, you will not only provide value to thousands of strangers by offering them solutions, but you will also steadily establish yourself as a trusted expert in your industry.
 As people discover you, they’ll gravitate to your site as well.

 Attend networking events

-If you take the trouble to get involved in offline marketing activities such as networking events, you will also drive attract more traffic to your site.
+If you take the trouble to get involved in offline marketing activities such as networking events, you will also drive more traffic to your site.

 Go to trade shows and other opportunities for face-to-face interactions with people involved in your niche.
 There’s hardly any better way to find appropriate prospects who might find your site useful.

 But don’t forget to bring lots of business cards along with you that spell out your site’s address!

 It happens to even the best marketers.
 For months, you’ll experience measurable, almost predictable growth, and then one month it happens—your traffic drops.
 Ordinarily, this isn’t a major cause for concern.
 You know that random traffic fluctuations are normal for search engines, referral sources, and even social media, and that fluke factors like seasonal behaviors and sudden shifts in user intentions can further influence those fluctuations.